StephanErb/engineering-notes/content/Algorithms.md

 ## Cache-Efficient and External Memory Algorithms

-cpu cycles are orders of magnitudes faster than memory accesses.
-The cost of a memory access depends on the level of the memory hierarhcy that serves the request.
+* CPU cycles are [orders of magnitudes faster](https://gist.github.com/jboner/2841832) than memory accesses.
+The cost of a memory access depends on the level of the memory hierarhcy serving the request.

-Efficient algorithms become compute bound (i.e. more memory won't help).

-Iterating a linked list -> random access in emmory.
-Instead duplicate lists & sort by id, predecessor, successor id then scan those in parallel.
-Neighbors of i are in the other arrays at the same position.
-This is cache efficient and can enable parallelization.

-Incorporate locality directly into the algorithm:

-* access memory in a block-wise fashion
-* dismiss random access patterns in favor of scanning / streaming
+* External algorithms are a way to exploit the [time-memory tradeoff](https://en.wikipedia.org/wiki/Space-time_tradeoff)
-* as IO is expensive, the main memory becomes an important and scarce resource.
-The available memory should always be used completely and efficiently (there is a trade off with how much memory shall be used for buffering (i.e., blocks and the pointers to them) to enable faster IOs).
+* As IO is expensive, the internal memory becomes an important and scarce resource.
+It should always be used completely and efficiently.
+In many algorithms you can tell exactly how much internal memory you want to use.
+This is also useful in multi-user cluster environments.

-Block size not a technology constant but a tradeoff of maximal wasted space per empty, buffered block and wasted space per block pointer.
+* There is a trade-off with how much memory shall be used for buffering of accesses to lower levels of the memory hierarchy.
+The buffer block size is not a technology constant but a tradeoff of wasted space per empty buffered block and wasted space per block pointer.
+(TODO probably this statement is slightly wrong as it presents two different concepts as one...)
+* Incorporate locality directly into the algorithm:

+    - access memory in a block-wise fashion
+    - dismiss random access patterns in favor of scanning and streaming
+    - TODO: 'Goldene Regeln' of the Algo Eng ZF.

-Approaches:
+* Approaches:

-* Recursive divide'n'conquer.
-E.g., recursive binary heap construction is more cache efficienz thatn the iterative one
+  - _Recursive divide'n'conquer:_ For example a recursive binary heap construction is more cache efficienz than the iterative one, as memory accesses are limited to a smaller region
-* neighbor hood ops via duplicated sort of pred /succ then simple scan.
-* TODO: algo eng ZF has many more (goldene regeln)

-Processor cache effects:
-* cache sizes and cache associativity (direct, n-way, fully)
-* False cache line sharing

-Advantage of many external algorithms: You can tell exactly how much internal memory you want to use.
+  - _List neighborhood operations:_ Given a linked list we might want to perform an operation for each node with the predecessor and successor as input.
+Accessing the latter directly would result in random memory accesses.
+Instead: Duplicate the list two more times.
+Sort one by ID, one by predecessor ID, one by successor ID.
+Neighbors of node at position i are now in the other arrays at the same position i.
+Neighborhood operations are now cache efficient and can be parallelized.